- How much is gap insurance in California?

 Does gap insurance cover leased cars in California?

-California gap insurance covers leased cars when the driver owes more than the vehicle's current market value.
-You can drop gap coverage once your car is worth more than what is owed.
+California gap insurance covers leased cars where the driver owes more than the vehicle's current market value.
+Over time, you may remove gap coverage once your vehicle is worth more than what is owed.